Why Roasting For the Masses Masks All The Flavor

 This coffee producing powerhouse has cornered the market for almost two centuries, with no sign of letting up anytime soon.

-How does Brazil produce such immense quantities of
+How does Brazil produce such immense quantities of coffee year after year?

 Like other large coffee producing nations such as Vietnam, a majority of Brazil’s coffee plantations employ strip farming methods.
 Two primary methods of coffee harvesting are used by coffee growing countries: selective harvesting and strip harvesting.